acquykhud/acquykhud.github.io/collections/_posts/2021-09-01-Flare-on-8-challenge-10.md

 c
 end
 ```
-Then just type "secretcommand" in gdb and after a "run" command, the program will join server as "Izahl".
+Then just typed "secretcommand" in gdb, followed by the "run" command, and the program would connect to the server as "Izahl".
-But, after sending the message we seen above, the program doesn't do anything else.
+The program, however, did not perform anything else after delivering the message above.
 <p align="center">
     <img src="/assets/images/flareon/2021/10/6.png"/>
 </p>

-In the pcap, we can see, after the program sent the message, there is another user named `dung3onm4st3r13` said "Izahl, what is your quest?" and then the program started to do something.
+As shown in the pcap, after the program sent the message, another user called `dung3onm4st3r13` said "Izahl, what is your quest?".
+Then the program began to do something.
-This behavior can be seen in the function handler for "**girc.PRIVMSG**" event (which is at 0x6C1DA0).
-The function is big, but basically, it will:
+This behavior could be seen in the function handler for the "**girc.PRIVMSG**" event (which was at 0x6C1DA0).
+The function was complex, but it will mainly:
-- Check who is sending the message, if it is not a channel message from `dung3onm4st3r13`, then do nothing.
+- Check for the person who was sending the message, if it was not a channel message from `dung3onm4st3r13`, ignore it.
 - Else:
-    - It will concat all messages until the message contains a dot (.) character at the end.
+    - Concatenate all messages until the one has a dot (.) at the end.
-    - The new message will be send to another function to be processed.
-This function is `wizardcult_comms_ProcessDMMessage`, at 0x652320.
+    - Send the resulting message to a different function for to be processed.
+That function was `wizardcult_comms_ProcessDMMessage`, at 0x652320.

-Knowing the fact that the program only "listens to" `dung3onm4st3r13`, I will write a simple socket program to simulate `dung3onm4st3r13`.
-The method is easy, in the "Follow TCP stream" of Wireshark, I changed the "Show data as" option to "C Arrays", and modify the output to get a quick and dirty python script.
+Know for the fact that the program only "listens to" `dung3onm4st3r13`, I would build a basic socket program to emulate `dung3onm4st3r13`.
+The method was easy, in the Wireshark's "Follow TCP stream", I switched the "Show data as" option to "C Arrays" and modified the output to make a quick and dirty python script.
 <p align="center">
     <img src="/assets/images/svattt2020/1.jpg"/>
 </p>

-After simulating the `dung3onm4st3r13` bot, I see something in the terminal.
+After emulating the `dung3onm4st3r13` bot, I noticed something in the terminal.
 ```
 exit status 2
 open /mages_tower/cool_wizard_meme.png: no such file or directory
 ```
-Wait what, is it executing another commands?
-I tried putting breakpoints on `system`, `execve` but none of them hit, then I figured out it used [os.Command](https://pkg.go.dev/os/exec#Command) and [os.Output](https://pkg.go.dev/os/exec#Cmd.Output) to run command.
+Wait what, was it executing additional commands?
+I tried setting breakpoints at `system` and `execve` funtions but none of them were hit.
+Then I discovered that it used [os.Command](https://pkg.go.dev/os/exec#Command) and [os.Output](https://pkg.go.dev/os/exec#Cmd.Output) to run command.
-Knowing that, I put a breakpoint on 0x652004 (the code that calls `os_exec_Command`) to see what is being called.
+Knowing this, I set a breakpoint at 0x652004 (the code that calls `os_exec_Command`) to check what was called.
 <p align="center">
     <img src="/assets/images/flareon/2021/10/7.png"/>
 </p>

-According to the picture above, the full command is `/bin/bash -c "ls /mages_tower"`.
-We create a new folder called "/mages_tower", put in it a file named "cool_wizard_meme.png" (since we know it will look for this file).
-Content of this file can be anything you want, but I will write 60 `A` characters to it.
-After that, run the binary again and we will see two new outputs (and no error appears in terminal)
+According to the image above, the entire command was `/bin/bash -c "ls /mages_tower"`.
+Let's create a new folder called "/mages_tower" and place a file called "cool_wizard_meme.png" in it (since we know the program will look for this file).
+The content of this file could be anything you want, for me I would write 60 `A` characters to it.
+After that, let's run the binary again, we would receive two new outputs without errors.

-The first one:
+The first output:
 ```
 Izahl: I quaff my potion and attack!
 Izahl: I cast Moonbeam on the Goblin for 205d205 damage!